 Step 4 – It’s time for the next steps.
 As you can see, the circle is getting larger.
 You’re at the point of bringing the church leadership into their problems, which could lead to church discipline.
-Allowing them to continue their personal and marital sin is not loving them, and it is not good for the church.
+Allowing them to continue their personal and marital sin is not loving them, and it is not suitable for the church.
 According to your email, their sin is in the open, and it brings into question things that people should not question:

 Sadly, none of this needs to happen if Biff and Mable choose to change the course they are on currently.
 They are “defining the relationship,” which is why you must respond to how they are living.
 It has gone on long enough.
 It’s not like you have not loved Biff and Mable well, not provided care for them, and not appealed to them to change.

-Their marriage is a sad situation, but more real than you might imagine because it is closer than any of us realize.
+Their marriage is a sad situation, but worse than you might imagine because it is closer than any of us realize.
 Sin is real; we all do it.
 And we can choose how we want to get right with God.
 I trust this article will help stem the tide in our battle against the encroachments of sin.

 Our most vital need is for financial supporters.
 If you can help us, will you?
 We are doing more, and people are asking for more.
 To keep up, we must hire more while developing the resources to meet the demand.